 Special leaves for the purpose of caring for a newborn infant shall be granted to a member of the Instructional Staff upon notification to the President and application for such leave, provided the applicant has legal responsibility for the care and/or support for said child.
-See Article 16.8, PSC/CUNY_Agreement.
+See PSC/CUNY Agreement Article 16.8.
+The eligibility for Paid Parental Leave for full-time employees require a minimum of one year of service with CUNY.
+They are eligible for a continuous leave of absence to care for a newborn child or for a newly adopted child, adopted at up to five years of age, for a period not to exceed eight weeks.
+PSC-CUNY Paid Parental Leave Policy